 Renovations to the campus have been completed and improved over the years.
 Since the 1950’s, we have added classrooms, office space, a Worship Center – Fellowship Hall and outdoor spaces for our children.
 In 2005, the congregation dedicated a two-story Education and Administrative building and multiple renovations to our existing facilities.
 We now hold our 11:00 service in the Worship Center – Fellowship Hall each Sunday.

 Some thirty-seven ministers have served the church and nine candidates for the ministry have been produced.
 First Presbyterian has made an important commitment to developing future pastors for the church, serving as a Teaching Church for Austin Seminary.
 In the last decade, we have nurtured and supported eleven seminary students.
 The present pastor is Dr. Michael A. Roberts who began his pastorate on September 27, 1988.

 Programing has been developed for all ages, including mid-week education opportunities, Bible study, annual retreats, fellowship, music, and Stephen Ministry.
-Mission trips to Alabama, Colorado, Louisiana, Mississippi, Belize, Costa Rica, and Mexico have helped our congregation spread God’s message to the world.
+Mission trips to Alabama, Colorado, Louisiana, Mississippi, Tennessee, Belize, Costa Rica, and Mexico have helped our congregation spread God’s message to the world.